cregox/cregox.github.io/pages/masks.md

 and the only thing masks are really good for, other than generating a political debate, is reminding us to keep distance.

-for that, i'll still find myself one of those transparent astronaut looking helmets. so i can breath better, get more isolated, reminds about covid-19 and how i disagree with masks, and breath better! all at once. 😁
+for that, perhaps i'll still find myself one of those transparent astronaut looking helmets. so i can breath better, get more isolated, remind people about covid-19 and how i disagree with masks, and breath better! all at once. 😁

+that is, if my awesome new inspiration ([let's have a law to allow people who use tracking app to be mask free](https://fosstodon.org/web/statuses/105309779836208870)) doesn't pin out. i'm thinking it was probably my own illusion, but sometimes they're spot on!

+# wrong

+now in december, when we will hit 1.5m deaths before long, it's easy to see my prediction was wrong. this is the second time i get it wrong. but not by any significant much.

+who cares?

+i just want to mention it. and this:

+# disclaimer

+this is a huge draft!

+i'll soon edit most of it out and greatly improve this for reading.

+too long, didn't read: don't bother yet. but you may subscribe for [[ahoxus](/ahoxus)] and get notified once i do a good compilation of this.

+cheers!